Best all-you-can-eat sushi in NYC

-At $23.95, Yuka offers AYCE at a deep discount, compared to other sushi spots.
-A selection of handrolls, special rolls and appetizers promises to fill you up.
-Expect tried and true rounds like salmon, tuna and California rolls but don‘t bother with the specialty rolls, nigiri is the name of the game here.
+At $24.95, Yuka offers AYCE at a deep discount, compared to other sushi spots.
+A selection of hand rolls, special rolls and appetizers promises to fill you up.
+Expect tried and true rounds like salmon, tuna and California rolls, but don‘t bother with the specialty rolls, nigiri is the name of the game here.

-Careful not to overstuff the sushi with rice, Kiku Sushi encourages you instead to stuff yourself with as many rolls as you can.
 Try rolls like tuna, salmon, yellowtail and crunchy spicy tuna.
-There‘s a no sharing policy, so come hungry for the $28.95 all you can eat sushi, sashimi, hot appetizers, salads and soups.
-For $7 more, get all you can drink as well.
+There‘s a no sharing policy, so come hungry for the all you can eat sushi, sashimi, hot appetizers, salads and soups.
+For just a few dollars more, get all you can drink as well.
 Pro tip: Waste not want not, and only order what you can eat, as you‘ll be charged for any uneaten sushi left behind.

 It‘s BYOB and AYCE at this sushi joint that calls itself a “house of hotness.”
-For $25, check out rolls like sweet potato puree and eel avocado, all served on one giant platter (perfect for sharing), and nosh on sushi bar appetizers like tuna tartar with avocado and quail egg or pepper tuna tataki.
+For $26, check out rolls like sweet potato puree and eel avocado, all served on one giant platter (perfect for sharing), and nosh on sushi bar appetizers like tuna tartare with avocado and quail egg, or haru maki.

-This Chinatown sushi spot offers up all the rolls you want for $12.95, including specialties like the dragon roll, fried California roll and salmon dream and classic rolls like shrimp tempura and spicy crab.
+This Chinatown sushi spot offers up all the rolls you want, including specialties like the dragon roll, California roll and salmon dream, as well as classic rolls like shrimp tempura and spicy crab.
 If you want enough belly space to fit in ample sushi, skip the appetizers and wear your stretchy pants.